Keon24/CV-Application/README.md

 # CV Application
 Note: Previous Commits were deleted

-Click link
  [https://keon24.github.io/cv-application/]

 Welcome to my CV Application!
 This React-based project serves as a dynamic and interactive online resume.
 The application is designed to showcase various sections of my professional profile, including personal information, experience, skills, education, and contact details.